acsone/wms/odoo/data/source/README.md

 ### How to execute this script ?
 Simply execute the "convert_fournisseur_utilisateur.py" file.
 This script will generate a new file in ../install/supplier_add_data.csv

+## Mandats.csv

+### What is it ?
+This file is exported by an employee directly from ASF and it contains all mandats for customers.